Differences between Fertility Massage and Abdominal Massage

 Chi Nei Tsang Abdominal Massage, for instance, is an all-purpose Abdominal Massage.
 Karsai Nei Tsang Massage (a specialization of Chi Nei Tsang) is specifically designed to work on the genital organs.
 Other examples are Mayan Abdominal Massage and Arvigo Therapy, which are basically general abdominal massages, but have been positioned as “fertility massages.”
 But then again, Malay Urut Batin Manhood Massage and Thai Jabkasai Testicles Massage, to name two other examples, are specialized genital massages.

 In any case, “Fertility Massage” is not a specific massage modality.
 It’s an umbrella term for a broad range of (specializations) of different kinds of traditional abdominal massages.
-Nevertheless, it has become fashionable today to “take a Fertility Massage” — nothing wrong with that — but it’s good to know what it actually stands for.
+Nevertheless, it has become fashionable today to “have a Fertility Massage” — nothing wrong with that — but it’s good to know what it actually stands for.

-by TraditionalBodywork.com
+eBooks by TraditionalBodywork.com

 Book - Abdominal Massage eBook - Yoni Treatments Guide eBook - Tantric and Taoist Massage and Bodywork eBook - Genital Massage and Bodywork eBook - Sensual Erotic Massages Tantric Sex | Concepts, Elements, and Modalities - eBook